 Once you have found a good-quality oil that you like, be sure to store it properly -- in a cool, dry place away from light.
-If your favorite oil does not come in a dark or metal container, transfer it to a light-proof container as soon as possible, as light quickly degrades oil.
+If your favorite oil does not come in a dark or metal container, transfer it to a light-proof container as soon as possible, as the light quickly degrades the oil.
 Above your stove or on a sunny countertop are examples of bad places to store your oil.
-When oil has gone rancid, it might taste bitter or stale and have a stale, or plastic-y smell.
-Not only does rancid oil not taste good, it is not good for your health, as it contains free radicals, which can have the opposite effect of fresh, unspoiled extra-virgin olive oil -- since they can increase your risk of heart disease, and cancer.
+When the oil has gone rancid, it might taste bitter or stale and have a stale, or plastic-y smell.
+Not only does rancid oil not taste good, but it also is not good for your health, as it contains free radicals, which can have the opposite effect of fresh, unspoiled extra-virgin olive oil—since they can increase your risk of heart disease, and cancer.

 In short: favor domestic oils or oils from smaller producers, look for dark-glass or metal containers which protect the oil from light, read labels carefully, store oil properly, and trust your taste buds over marketing claims.